acislab/www.globalcentra.org/about.md

 Funding for CENTRA continues through the generosity of our [Institutional Members](https://www.globalcentra.org/members/), who support one or more of the following activities: workshops, webinars, the annual meeting, sending their researchers to visit/collaborate with other partners, hosting CENTRA collaborations, and/or providing access to cyberinfrastructure testbeds.
 Institutional members also provide administrative resources for communication and file management, as well as personnel for the Operations Committee.

-From its inception in 2015 until 2021, CENTRA was alsp funded in the USA by the US National Science Foundation (NSF) under [grant NSF ACI 1550126](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1550126).
+From its inception in 2015 until 2021, CENTRA was also funded in the USA by the US National Science Foundation (NSF) under [grant NSF ACI 1550126](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1550126).

 # Contact